 When zAAPs are available at a site, Compuware’s Test Data Privacy solution will take advantage of them when executing via File-AID/Data Solutions, File-AID/RDX, File-AID for DB2, and File-AID for IMS, resulting in greater performance.

-After upgrading Data Privacy, the connected Data Privacy Repositories must be migrated to the new version level before they can be accessed.
+After upgrading to Data Privacy 16.03, the connected Data Privacy Repositories must be migrated to the 16.03.02 version level before they can be accessed.
 The repositories can be migrated using the Manage Data Privacy Repositories menu option in the Data Privacy menu.
 Please contact your Data Privacy administrator if you do not have sufficient access permissions to perform the migration.

 The Topaz Workbench, File-AID Services, and File-AID Rules Engine must be the same version level.
 The Topaz Workbench includes the File-AID Data Privacy client.
 Installation of File-AID Services is independent from that of the Topaz Workbench client and thus can lead to the installed version of one being incompatible with the installed version of the other.
 Mixed client and server versions could produce error messages or unexpected results.